A Survey on Multilingual Mental Disorders Detection from Social Media Data: Introduction

 \section{Introduction}

-It is estimated that nearly half of the population will develop at least one mental disorder by the age of 75 \cite{mcgrath2023age}.
-Unfortunately, many people do not seek psychiatric help for mental health issues due to stigma, which manifests itself differently between cultures and is influenced by different cultural norms, religious beliefs and social attitudes \cite{ahad2023understanding}.
-Due to the stigma associated with mental health and the limited access to professional care around the world, the World Health Organization (WHO) advocates for improved delivery of mental health services, including digital technologies to deliver remote care.\footnote{\href{https://www.who.int/news/item/17-06-2022-who-highlights-urgent-need-to-transform-mental-health-and-mental-health-care}{https://www.who.int/news/item/17-06-2022-who-highlights-urgent-need-to-transform-mental-health-and-mental-health-care}} There is a pressing need for the integration of remote screening tools and the delivery of culturally adapted digital interventions \cite{bond2023digital}.
-Remote screening relies on processing language patterns associated with mental disorders, which can be identified from short essay writing \cite{rude2004language}, text messages \cite{nobles2018identification}, or social media \cite{eichstaedt2018facebook}.
+Nearly half of the global population risks developing at least one mental disorder by age 75 \cite{mcgrath2023age}.
+Many individuals avoid seeking help due to stigma, which varies across cultures and is shaped by cultural norms, religious beliefs, and social attitudes \cite{ahad2023understanding}.
+Due to several challenges, including the stigma surrounding mental health, limited access in certain areas, economic factors, and a high global demand for services, the World Health Organization advocates for improved delivery of mental health services, including digital technologies to deliver remote care.\footnote{\href{https://www.who.int/news/item/17-06-2022-who-highlights-urgent-need-to-transform-mental-health-and-mental-health-care}{https://www.who.int/news/item/17-06-2022-who-highlights-urgent-need-to-transform-mental-health-and-mental-health-care}} Furthermore, integrating remote screening tools and culturally adapted digital interventions is crucial \cite{bond2023digital}, as remote screening can detect language patterns linked to mental disorders from short essays \cite{rude2004language}, text messages \cite{nobles2018identification}, or social media \cite{eichstaedt2018facebook}.
+However, developing effective screening tools for mental disorders heavily relies on the availability of data.
+Therefore, in this work, we present the datasets that can be used to train models for screening in languages other than English.

 The first well-known study on the detection of mental disorders using social media was conducted by \citet{de2013predicting}.
-Multiple other studies have shown that the language used on Facebook can predict future depression diagnoses found in medical records, indicating that social media data could serve as a valuable complement to depression screening \cite{eichstaedt2018facebook}.
-The current methods used for social media screening focus mainly on English data \cite{skaik2020using,harrigian2021state}.
-Additionally, there have been multiple workshops and shared tasks addressing NLP applications to mental health primarily on English data such as eRisk \cite{parapar2024overview}, CLPsych \cite{chim2024overview} and LT-EDI \cite{kayalvizhi2023overview}.
+Subsequent research has shown that the language used on Facebook can predict future depression diagnoses found in medical records, indicating that social media data could serve as a valuable complement to depression screening \cite{eichstaedt2018facebook}.
+Methods used for social media screening focus mainly on English data \cite{skaik2020using,harrigian2021state}, and workshops and shared tasks addressing NLP applications to mental health, such as eRisk \cite{parapar2024overview,crestani2022early}, CLPsych \cite{chim2024overview} and LT-EDI \cite{kayalvizhi2023overview} also primarily use English data.